What you can expect here are erotic stylized masculine men with sexual energy dealing with perilous situations.

 Images and stories here emphasize the masculine man type of looks and behaviors.
 Such looks and behaviors are well-known worldwide regardless of local cultural variations.
 These types of men differ from depictions you can find elsewhere else—the so-called “real-life” men who may be skinny or overweight or who would never be recognized as being “handsome” or “good-looking” or “athletic” men.

-You will see men here who display defined muscles and bodies as do actual men out there who are in top-notch physical shape and good health.
+The men I create typically display defined muscles and bodies as do actual men out there who are in top-notch physical shape and good health.
 Such traits are among the top most desirable attributes recognized internationally as identifying masculine or manly men.
 Such men are known to be desirable because of their manliness.
-One word that captures all of this is macho:
+One word that captures all of this is macho

 Being macho starts in the space between a man’s ears.
 The word comes from Mexican Spanish meaning masculine or vigorous.

 Throughout all of human civilization across multiple languages several core themes spelled out on this page appear consistently in storytelling and in art indicating that thinking of macho men happens quite frequently.
 I draw energy and inspiration from these themes when I create stories and images for you.

 I may not agree with the core themes or endorse them in our civilized society.
 But the themes have existed for centuries now and nobody should ignore or deny them.

 Years ago, I was significantly influenced by the original Katharsis website (no longer in existence) to open myself up and to allow my storytelling and artistic efforts to flow freely out into the universe without me holding anything back or censoring my own thoughts and fantasies.
 Such is one powerful legacy that the original Katharsis website left for all of us gay men.